-Disney's announcement that it will pull all of its films from Netflix by 2018 is a bigger blow to the streaming giant than you might expect.
-Disney brands cover an enormous range of Netflix's catalog, including Marvel superhero movies, Star Wars projects, Pixar animated features and everything developed under Touchstone Pictures.
-Heck, if an oft-rumored acquisition comes true, even 20th Century Fox films will be leaving Netflix.
+Disney's upcoming streaming service has a name, Disney +, which means we're one step closer to the media company's decision to pull all of its films from Netflix.
+In case you didn't notice, Disney brands cover an enormous range of Netflix's catalog, including Marvel superhero movies, Star Wars projects, Pixar animated features and everything developed under Touchstone Pictures.
+And let's not forget that, under Disney's most recent acquisition, 20th Century Fox films will be leaving Netflix, too.

 That means a significant portion of Netflix's catalog will vanish in a single year, transferred to Disney's upcoming streaming service.
 So if you're not willing to pay for yet another online subscription, this could be your last chance to watch the following excellent movies and TV shows from the House of Mouse.